github/developer.github.com/content/changes/2014-05-10-deployments-api-updates.md

 author_name: atmos
 ---

 We're continuing to iterate on the [Deployments API preview][2], and we're starting to see it satisfy more and more use cases.
-Today we're introducing new attributes for Deployments and DeploymentStatuses as well as a few payload changes.
+Today we're introducing new attributes for Deployments and Deployment Statuses as well as a few payload changes.

-**This is a breaking change for DeploymentStatus payloads**.
+**This is a breaking change for Deployment Status payloads**.
 You'll need to update your code to continue working with it.

 ## API Changes